Amy F. Subar, Ph.D., M.P.H., R.D.

 Dr. Subar directed the development and evaluation of the Diet History Questionnaire, NCI's publicly available food frequency questionnaire, now in its third version.
 This work encompassed all areas of questionnaire development: cognitive issues, methods to determine food and portion size lists, methods for creating nutrient databases for frequency questionnaires, testing of response rates, and comparative validation.
 This food frequency questionnaire is web-based and freely available to investigators conducting nutrition research.

 Dr. Subar's research has also focused on understanding measurement error in the biomarker-based Observing Protein and Energy Nutrition (OPEN) Study.
-She is also a lead investigator in the AARP Diet and Health Study, the largest prospective dietary cohort in the United States.
+She was also a lead investigator in the AARP Diet and Health Study, the largest prospective dietary cohort in the United States.